 - B. All employees are required to wear footwear appropriate to the duties of their class.
-Employees whose job duties require safety shoes, will be reimbursed for up to one hundred eighty-one dollars and zero cents (\$181.00) of the cost of safety shoes once yearly (calculated from the date of purchase), provided the shoes meet safety standards which are approved by the District and are purchased pursuant to the "Personal Protective Equipment" procedure.
-In addition, safety shoes for which the District has reimbursed the employee must be worn on the job. - C. The District shall reimburse one hundred sixty-eight dollars and zero cents (\$168.00) contribution for prescription safety glasses for those employees whose job duties are found to require such equipment.
+Employees whose job duties require safety shoes, will be reimbursed for up to one hundred eighty-one dollars and zero cents two hundred and twenty-five dollars (\$181225.00) of the cost of safety shoes once yearly (calculated from the date of purchase), provided the shoes meet safety standards which are approved by the District and are purchased pursuant to the "Personal Protective Equipment" procedure.
+In addition, safety shoes for which the District has reimbursed the employee must be worn on the job. - C. The District shall reimburse one hundred sixty eight dollars and zero cents up to two hundred and ten dollars (\$168210.00) centribution for prescription safety glasses for those employees whose job duties are found to require such equipment.
 Prescription glasses must be purchased pursuant to the "Personal Protective Equipment" procedure.